 Virginia Recycling Association's "Show Me the Way Award" for the new Recycle Right sorting game!
 The award recognizes organizations that have taken actions to have a positive impact on people's understanding of how to recycle.
 The City's new sorting game teaches children age 7 and up to properly sort recyclables, yard waste, and trash.
 Test your knowledge of sorting using City services and build your own digital Alexandria park.
 Visit alexandriava.recycle.game to play!

 Alexandria's recycling processor no longer accepts plastic bags or film of any type in our residential recycling collections.
-While these plastics are perfectly recyclable, they get caught in the sorting machinery creating maintenance shut downs .
+Plastic bags get caught in the sorting machinery creating maintenance shut downs and safety problems for workers.
 Therefore, please return plastic bags to local grocery stores for recycling.
-Visit our Recycling at Home page for information on how and where to recycle plastic bags and films.
+To find the nearest plastic bag drop-off location, click here.

 Sign Up for Solid Waste & Recycling eNews - Would you like to receive more information about recycling and solid waste programs?
 Need a quick reminder when service will be delayed due to a holiday?
 With the City of Alexandria's free eNews service, you receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.